youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ## Conclusion

-To conclude, we presented a simple heuristic that estimates the true prevalence of COVID-19 infections in a region.
+To conclude, we presented a simple nowcasting model that standardizes the test positivty rates of every US state and estimates the true prevalence of COVID-19 infections in the United States.

-Using this methodology, we found that the peak prevalence is roughly equal in the US during June/July and during in March/April (peak of ~300,000 new infections per day).
-However, the implied fatality rate is lower in June/July (~0.5% IIFR) than in March/April (~1% IIFR).
+Using this methodology, we found that the peak prevalence is roughly equal in the US during June/July and during in March/April (peak of ~300,000 new infections per day), but significantly higher in October-December (over 500,000 new infections per day).
+However, the implied fatality rate is lower from June onwards (~0.5% IIFR) compared to March-April (~1% IIFR).

 While this is by no means a comprehensive study, we hope this work can help other scientists and researchers better understand the changing dynamics of this disease over time.